anthonym313/anthonym313/README.md

 As a software engineer, I enjoy problem solving and contributing to projects that are innovative and provide solutions that make a positive impact in people's lives.

-- 🔭 I’m currently a Software Engineer at App Agency Pro;
+- 🔭 I’m currently a Senior Application Engineer at Centene;
-- 🌱 I’m currently Learning Azure AI architecture;
+- 🌱 I’m currently Machine Learning Architect on AWS;
 - 💬 Ask me about whatever you would like, I am happy to help;
 - ⚡ Fun fact: Before I was a Software Engineer, I was in the Product Engineering and Construction/Civil Engineering Management Industries.
 - 📝 [Resume.](https://docs.google.com/document/d/e/2PACX-1vSdyhVzjUSgNO21A4KbxqFZu3BoVm69Ryk4b177jjKdlqTaQfA52mA7M4Ps5zbc-zWUJUZVCM1jxMfY/pub)